 I remember in the first few weeks we were asked to define our “Why.”
-By defining the purpose and primary motivation behind our actions, it helped us to gain clarity on what our ultimate goals were and why we were on this journey.
+Defining the purpose and primary motivation behind our actions, helped us to gain clarity on what our ultimate goals were and why we were on this journey.

 This was on my wall for every idea extraction call, outbound email, cold call, pre-sales call, virtual demonstration… everything.
 (I have the Holstee Manifesto, the inspiration for my WHY poster, on my wall as well.
 I love it.)

 Being a business owner (with my Design Print business) didn’t help make me a better student at The Foundation, but rather being a student at The Foundation made me a better business owner.